Login

 • Welcome drinks reception

-Welcoming drinks reception during the weekend, light bites and the chance to meet your hosts.
+With light bites and a chance to meet your hosts.

 • Group coach transfer to Spa-Francorchamps

-Return group coach transfer between Brussels or Liège and the circuit on each race-weekend day.
+From Brussels or Liège, on each race-weekend day.

 Ticket